The Resurrection of Hambledon Vineyard

 Research convinced him that sparkling wines were the future and in 2005 Ian planted a 10-acre ‘test bed’ of Chardonnay, Pinot Noir and Pinot Meunier to see which of the 27 different combinations of vine clones and rootstocks gave the best results.
 A team then travelled to France to meet Hubert de Billy, son of the chairman of Pol Roger, to revive a former relationship between Hambledon Vineyard and the esteemed Champagne House.

 Having proved that the site could grow fine quality Chardonnay, Pinot Noir and Pinot Meunier, the vineyard was converted into a company in 2010 and 2011 enabling funding to be raised from third party minority shareholders.
 The company was also successful in applying for UK and EU government funding via the RDPE programme.
 The team at Hambledon remains deeply grateful both its shareholders and to DEFRA for the enabling support provided.

 In 2011 one of the other final pieces of the jigsaw slotted into place with the appointment of Hervé Jestin, formerly one of Champagne’s leading chefs de cave.
 A renowned expert in minimal-intervention winemaking, Hervé directs all winemaking at the Estate.

-Hambledon Vineyard now comprises over 200 acres of vineyards and the only gravity-fed, state-of-the-art winery in the UK.
-Work has begun on extending the cellars and wine storage to ensure that all the wine produced can be aged successfully on site.
-A tasting room and visitor centre is also planned on top the cellar to be completed for Early 2020.
+Hambledon Vineyard now comprises over 200 acres of vineyards and utilizes the only gravity-fed, state-of-the-art winery in the UK.
+A tasting room and visitor centre is also planned to be completed for late 2021.